About Chubu Centrair International Airport (Central Japan International Airport) (NGO)

 Public transport water:

-Boat: Regular high-speed boat services (www.tsu-airportline.co.jp) operate across Ise Bay to Tsu (journey time 45 minutes) and Matsusaka (75 minutes).
+Boat: Regular high-speed boat services (www.tsu-airportline.co.jp) operate across Ise Bay to Tsu (journey time 45 minutes).
 The ferry berth is reached by covered passageway from the airport's Access Plaza.
 From Terminal 1 it's about a 5-minute walk and from Terminal 2, it is a 10-minute walk.

-There is a full-service bank in the main departures concourse on the third level of the main terminal.
-Numerous ATMs are available throughout the terminal building.
-Currency exchange services are provided on the terminal's second and third floors (arrival and departure areas respectively), the first and second floors (arrivals and derparture areas respectively) of Terminal 2, as well as in the Access Plaza.
+There is a full-service bank in the main departures concourse on the third level of Terminal 1.
+Numerous ATMs are available throughout the terminal buildings.
+Currency exchange services are provided on Terminal 1's second and third floors (arrival and departure areas respectively), the first and second floors (arrivals and derparture areas respectively) of Terminal 2, as well as in the Access Plaza.

 There are many places offering meals, snacks and drinks at the airport.
 Several Japanese, Korean, Chinese and Western restaurants can be found, and there are plenty of cafés, bento kiosks and ramen noodle bars.
-The widest choice is available in the Sky Town area on the fourth level of the terminal.
+The widest choice is available in the Sky Town area on the fourth floor of the Terminal 1.

-Most shops are located on the third and fourth levels of the main terminal building.
+Most shops are located on the third and fourth levels of the main Terminal 1 building.
 Among the options are several food shops selling Japanese and local specialities, fashion boutiques, electronics and gadget retailers, bookshops, and outlets selling travel accessories.
-Duty-free shopping is located in International Departures.
+Duty-free is shopping in both terminals.

-Coin-operated luggage lockers are located at nine different locations around the airport, with facilities on each level of the terminal.
+Coin-operated luggage lockers are located at six different locations around the airport.
 Temporary storage facilities for carry-on luggage and luggage home delivery services are available on the second and third levels of Terminal 1 and the first and second levels of Terminal 2.
 Prior to departure, you can also get your luggage wrapped for protection on the third floor of Terminal 1 and the second floor of Terminal 2.

-A medical office (tel: +81 5 6938 7050) is located on the terminal's second level – doctors are on hand at all times to provide first aid and medical care.
+A medical clinic (tel: +81 5 6938 7050) is located on the second floor of Terminal 1 – doctors are on hand at all times to provide first aid and medical care.

 Nurseries with baby changing facilities are located next to most of the toilets at the airport.
 Play areas for children are located in departure lounges after security inspection for both international and domestic flights.

-Other facilities at Central Japan International Airport include massage and beauty treatment services, a relaxation area with a Japanese bath and a multi-faith prayer room.
+Other facilities at Chubu Centrair International Airport include massage and beauty treatment services, a relaxation area with a Japanese bath and a multi-faith prayer room.
 The Flight of Dreams complex is centred around experiential aviation learning and the city of Seattle, Washington.

 Conference and business:

-A business centre (tel: +81 5 6938 7227) offering conference rooms and computer rental is available in the departure lobby on the third level.
+A business centre (tel: +81 5 6938 7227) offering conference rooms and computer rental is available in the departure lobby on the third level of Terminal 1.
 These facilities must be booked in advance.
 Rental lounges are also available prior to departure.